TTCECO/Documentation/first_open_letter_to_TTC_community.md

 ## Ecosystem Toolkit

-TTC Ecosystem provides numerous features and toolkits for members of different roles.
+TTC Ecosystem provides numerous features and toolkits for different members of TTC.

 (1) For DAPP developers:
 A complete set of TTC test chain and corresponding cloud storage resource as well as detailed documents, use cases, multi-platform cross-language SDKs and APIs can be obtained from the developer community.
 There is no need for developers to deploy servers to use the test chain for developing and debugging.
-After completing QA process, DAPP can be connected to the main chain just by replacing the relevant address and application key.
+After completing the QA process, DAPPs can be connected to the main chain just by replacing the relevant address and application key.
+Also, there exists another project, “[git.eco](git.eco)”, which is a token incentivized collaboration community for developers.
+Participating contributors will get rewarded for creating issues, committing code, merging branches, forking repositories, and reviewing code.

 (2) For DAPP operators:
 Statistic data of users can be accessed through the visualized charts in real time, as well as the amount of tokens acquired by users of the DAPP.

 (3) For advertisers:
-Not only can they acquire advertising value ​​in real time, they can also optimize the delivery strategy base on detailed user behavior data authorized by users.
+Not only can they acquire advertising value in real time, they can also optimize the delivery strategy base on detailed user behavior data authorized by users.

 (4) For users:
 A Single Sign-on Account (SSO) can be used to access all DAPPs in the TTC Ecosystem.
 A universal wallet controls all assets, enabling the cross-linked digital asset transfer.
-Also, users can authorize the transfer, sharing and other operations of the information among DAPPs with the same account.
-It is easy for users to earn token rewards from various DAPPs and to withdraw those tokens seamlessly.
+Also, users can authorize transferring, sharing, and other operations regarding information on multiple DAPPs with the same account.
+It is easy for users to earn and withdraw token rewards from various DAPPs.

 ## Mobile Service Enabled Blockchain

-While most of the popular services/platforms are mobile-centric, the current blockchain technology is not ready for the mobile applications due to issues with manipulation, stability and connectivity.
-As a result, the blockchain-based services are not yet accessible to majority of the internet population.
+While most of the popular services/platforms are mobile-centric, the current blockchain technology is not ready for mobile applications due to issues with manipulation, stability, and connectivity.
+As a result, the blockchain-based services are not yet easily accessible to many internet users.

-TTC Protocol utilizes a dual side authorization solution to ensure that the mobile services run on blockchain technology without issues.
+To ensure mobile services to operate issue free on a blockchain, TTC Protocol utilizes a dual side authorization solution.

 ## Anti-spam Strategy